tzarrsf/b2c-commerce-postman-setup-with-example-files/README.md

 ## What this collection is and isn't

-This collection is intended for a B2B 'standalone' setup.
-That isn't to say you can't use it with an org containing other products, just that B2B is the targeted commerce product.
+This collection is intended for a B2C 'standalone' setup.
+That isn't to say you can't use it with an environment containing other products, just that B2C sandboxes are the targeted commerce product.

 ## Approach